 Adobe Analytics Implementation with Adobe Launch (Step-by-Step Guide)

-• cookieLifetime: This setting defines how long Analytics cookies persist.
-It directly impacts unique visitor counts and attribution, so configure it carefully.
+• cookieLifetime: Defines how long Analytics cookies persist.
+Directly impacts visitor counts and attribution:

 • None : AppMeasurement does not set cookies.